DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 #### Remote configuration

 Sampling rate configuration in the Agent is configurable remotely if you are using Agent version [7.42.0][20] or higher.
-Get started with [Remote Configuration][23] and start setting this parameter from the [Ingestion Control page][5].
+To get started, set up [Remote Configuration][23] and then configure the `ingestion_reason` parameter from the [Ingestion Control page][5].
 Remote Configuration allows you to change the parameter without having to restart the Agent.
-The remotely set configuration takes precedence over local configurations - environment variables and `datadog.yaml` setting.
+Remotely set configuration takes precedence over local configurations, including environment variables and settings from `datadog.yaml`.

 #### Local configuration